starvagrant/toh/toh.markdown/road_trip_in_red.md

 The road and landscape were splattered by red spots which were occasionally impossible to avoid.
 They set the car a bit off course and made the sound of slurping mud.
 From time to time recent tire marks could be seen on the road, though never fresh enough to give the impression of habitation.

 There were no cars in the parking lot of the printing factory.
-Upon entering the car door the pair had their nostrils drenched with the smell of cherry caramel, burnt newspaper and bleach.
+Upon entering the door the pair had their nostrils drenched with the smell of cherry caramel, burnt newspaper and bleach.

 Ali tucked his nose under his shirt and Creed did the same.
 They hopped over puddles of red that reflected only the slightest light, and carefully trudged up the stairs to the door appearing to be the entrance.
 The railing was dripping red.